 There are a few things you need to know before you apply:

 There are 40 places on the scheme and you will be placed in a team of 5 to work on a brief.
+We'll endeavour to place you on brief that you're interested in and will feel motivated to work on.
 Each team will nominate a team leader who will be the main point of contact between the community partner and the team.

 The programme is a commitment of 3-5 hours a week.
-Before you apply consider whether you are able to commit the amount of time needed for both you and the organisation you are working with to get the most out of the Social Innovation Programme.
+Before you apply consider whether you are able to commit the amount of time needed for both you and the charities taking part to get the most out of the Social Innovation Programme.

 You will need to be able to attend training sessions, the launch event and the showcase event to participate in the SIP.